2019 Board of Directors

 - Prepare an annual financial statement for the Executive and for subsequent presentation to the AGM.

-- Keep the minutes of the meetings of the Society and the meetings of the Executive.
+- Keep the minutes of the meetings of the Association and the meetings of the Executive.

 - Distribute minutes and notices of meetings.